jeonghanlee/epicsarchiverap-env/README.md

 ### JAVA and Ant

+For JAVA and Ant configuration, please look at the generic Java Environment [1].

-We can use the local JAVA and Ant environments.
+For the testing purpose, one can use the local JAVA and Ant environments.
 The java 11/12 and Ant.

 See [docs/README.javapkgs.md](docs/README.javapkgs.md)